flokoe/bash-hackers-wiki/docs/syntax/arith_expr.md

     bash: 43#H: value too great for base (error token is "43#H")

-If you have no clue what a base is and why there might be other bases, and what numbers are and how they are built, then you don\'t need different bases.
+If you have no clue what a base is and why there might be other bases, and what numbers are and how they are built, then you don't need different bases.

 If you want to convert between the usual bases (octal, decimal, hex),